IzziCooki/VoidStar/README.md

    This is the script used for development, and runs the application with `nodemon`, a tool used to make development easier.

 2. If you see a success message in the console that says `✔️ Server started on port 8000`, then it has succeeded.
 Head over to `http://localhost:8000`, and use the app there!

+## ⚙️ VoidStar API

+The VoidStar API is extremely powerful, as it is secure, has a great deal of endpoints, and gives developers customizability.
+This section will be about how to get started using our API.

+### Authentication

+We use Discord and GitHub OAuth in VoidStar, which means that authentication is secured with Discord and GitHub.